medcomdk/dk-ehmi-eer/input/pagecontent/index.md

 # EER Endpoint Register (EER)

-The EER Endpoint Register (EER) Profile supports discovery of Endpoint adresses related to a SOR Unit in Danish Healthcare using a RESTful interface.
+The EER Endpoint Register (EER) Profile supports discovery of Endpoint adresses related to a SOR Organizational Unit in Danish Healthcare using a RESTful interface.

-The profile is based upen and inspired by the IHE mCSD profile and the use cases and solutions using mCSD are outlined in the [mCSD White Paper](https://profiles.ihe.net/ITI/papers/mCSD/index.html).

 This version of the profile supports registration of and querying for the following use cases: